Newborn photography cost will depend on several factors, including: education, experience, and equipment.

 Great equipment doesn’t necessarily make someone a great photographer, but professional equipment is needed to provide professional results.
 Photographers invest in camera gear, lighting equipment (and knowing how to use it), props, outfits, wraps, software, etc to provide you with the best experience they can.
 So, your time working with your photographer will be an investment as well.

 Considering all these factors, photographers choose to set up their pricing in different ways.
-Some create packages that include session time and a handful of images or products.
+For example, some create packages that include session time and a handful of images or products.
 Others will charge for their time, then allow you to purchase digital files and keepsakes a la carte after the portraits are complete.

 On average, you can expect to spend $100-$300/hour for session time with a newborn photographer.
 (That may or may not include any images).
 More experienced photographers will charge more than that for their expertise.
 Keep in mind that it’s common for a newborn session to last 2-4 hours.

-From my research for this article, most of the local photographers with a consistent, professional newborn portfolio charge around the $250-$300 range or higher for a 1 hour swaddled session with a handful of digital images.
+From my research for this article, most of the local photographers with a consistent, professional newborn portfolio charge around $300+ or higher for a 1 hour swaddled session that may or not include a handful of digital images.

 Learn more about Newborn Sessions.